-- If RemapEn=0 before the change, changes can be made in any order as long as the last change is to set RemapEn=1. - If RemapEn=1 before the change, the following steps may be followed to change interrupt virtualization information: - Set RemapEn=0 in the entry to disable interrupt virtualization; device-initiated interrupt requests for the DeviceID and vector are processed as IO\PAGE\FAULT events. - Update the fields in the IRTE and invalidate the interrupt table (see Section 2.4.5 [INVALIDATE\INTERRUPT\TABLE]). - Set RemapEn=1 to virtualize interrupts from the device.
+- If RemapEn=0 before the change, changes can be made in any order as long as the last change is to set RemapEn=1. - If RemapEn=1 before the change, the following steps may be followed to change interrupt virtualization information: - Atomically update the IRTE. - If any cacheable fields of the IRTE were modified, invalidate the interrupt remapping table.
+See Section 2.2.5.2 [Interrupt Virtualization Tables with Guest Virtual APIC Enabled] and Section 2.4.5 [INVALIDATE\INTERRUPT\TABLE].